unf0rgvn/HTB_Paper_writeup/paper_COMPLETE/write-up.md

 The exploit says that if we insert `?static=1` to a wordpress URL, we can leak its secret content.
 Trying this...
 [static.png]

 It give us a secret link to registration to a chat system.
+So, add this another subdomain in the hosts file.
+[hosts_chat] --
 Copy and paste the link, it take us to a registration page where we can simply create an account an enter to the chat.
 [rocket_notloged.chat]
 [rocket_loged]

 Here we are introduced to a bot(recyclops) who can retrieve some informations to us, but we are going to use only two: "file" and "list" (`cat` and `ls` command respectively).
 We can use the bot by just going to chat in direct message and type "recyclops list", and it will list the files on the present directory.
 But there's a vulnerability here, if we type "recyclops file ../../../etc/passwd" it'll retrieve to us the file passwd.
 Great, now we just need to "leverage"!.
 [etc_passwd_bot.png]

 In this part I didn't know what to do after the LFI, so just googling i found a site which tells how to do it.
 The file /proc/self/environ has some informations of the environment of the process.
 Just type "recyclops ../../../proc/self/environ".
 We got it!
 Now we have the credentials of the user "dwight".
 [proc_self]

 Now we can use SSH to connect to dwight termitnal.
 We in!